 Scripture clearly shows that Jesus of Nazareth was not just an ordinary man – for how many men (or women) were born to a virgin mother through the supernatural work of the Holy Spirit?
-Furthermore, the many miracles Jesus performed, along with His command over nature, were witnessed by hundreds of people (thousands in some cases) and recorded in Scripture.
-Those miracles serve to confirm His claims and to testify and prove that He was indeed God in the flesh.
+Furthermore, the many miracles he performed along with His command over nature, witnessed by hundreds of people (thousands in some cases) and recorded in Scripture, served to confirm His claims and testify and prove that He was indeed God in the flesh.
 And lastly: did Jesus Himself actually claim to be God?
-This chapter shows you that yes, Jesus did in fact claim to be God, and He did so without any ambiguity whatsoever.
+This chapter shows you that yes, Jesus did, in fact, claim to be God, and He did so without any ambiguity whatsoever.

 MIRACLES JESUS PERFORMED CONFIRMED HE WAS GOD

-Jesus performed many miracles.
-These miracles were witnessed by many (hundreds, thousands) of people.
+Jesus performed many miracles, which were witnessed by many (hundreds, thousands) of people.
 A partial list is given below:

 - Cured the nobleman’s son (John 4:46-47),

 - Cast out demons/unclean spirits (Mark 1:23-28, Matthew 8:28-34, Matthew 12:22, Matthew 15:22-28, Matthew 17:14-21),

 - Healed the centurion’s servant (Matthew 8:5-13),